bhavya-tech/django-deployment/docs/the-django-project/django-admin.md

 ## The django-admin

-Django-admin is the Django's commandline utility.
+Django-admin is the Django's command line utility.
 This will be used for project management like creating a new project, app, and more.

 ### Installing django-admin